mat007/docker.github.io/content/manuals/desktop/setup/install/windows-install.md

 - `--accept-license`: Accepts the [Docker Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement) now, rather than requiring it to be accepted when the application is first run
 - `--installation-dir=<path>`: Changes the default installation location (`C:\Program Files\Docker\Docker`)
 - `--backend=<backend name>`: Selects the default backend to use for Docker Desktop, `hyper-v`, `windows` or `wsl-2` (default)
 - `--always-run-service`: After installation completes, starts `com.docker.service` and sets the service startup type to Automatic.
-This circumvents the need for administrator privileges, which are otherwise necessary to start `com.docker.service`. `com.docker.service` is required by Windows containers and Hyper-V backend.
+This circumvents the need for administrator privileges, which are otherwise necessary to start `com.docker.service`. `com.docker.service` which is required by Windows containers and Hyper-V backend.

 ##### Security and access control